Print Logo

 • Cyber- and Information Security Working Group

-• Identity Management and e-ID Working Group
+• Identity Management and eID Working Group

-• National Data Management Coordination body
+• National Data Management Coordination Committee

-• Data Science and Artificial Intelligence Committee
+• Data Science and AI Committee

 • Cloud Governance and Workplace Working Group